AnyChart/docs.anychart.com/Basic_Charts/Quadrant_Chart.md

 ## Overview

 Technically, a quadrant chart is a [scatter chart](Scatter_Plot/Overview) divided into four quarters (quadrants) to make the visualization more readable.
-Like scatter charts, quadrant charts process data points as-is: sets of arguments from different series don't influence each other, and points are shown in the exact order they are set.
 This chart type is used when data can be categorized into quadrants – for example, in <a href="https://en.wikipedia.org/wiki/SWOT%5Fanalysis" target="_blank">SWOT-analysis</a>.

 In AnyChart, Quadrant charts are combined with [Marker](Marker_Chart), [Bubble](Bubble_Chart), and [Line](Line_Chart) series.